garnaat/kappa/README.md

 * Create the IAM roles required by the Lambda function itself (the executing role) as well as the policy required by whoever is invoking the Lambda function (the invocation role)
-* Compress the function and any dependencies and upload it to AWS Lambda
+* Zip the function and any dependencies and upload it to AWS Lambda
 * Test the function with mock data
 * Retrieve the output of the function from CloudWatch Logs
 * Add an event source to the function